AndrukhivAndriy/Install_Dspace_7/README.md

 To delete language from lang list on navbar - go to the *front-end-source/src/config* and edit file *default-app-config.ts*.
 Find block *languages: LangConfig[]* and change *active* value to false for langs which you dont want to see.

-If you want to add lang - you have to add this info to file *default-app-config.ts* and add file *uk.json5* to *front-end-source/src/assets*
+If you want to add lang - you have to add this info to file *default-app-config.ts* and add file *uk.json5* to *front-end-source/src/assets/i18n*

-To recompile user interface - go to *front-end-source* and run *yarn install* and then *yarn build:prod*.
-Copy */dist* to *dspace-ui-deploy*.

 ## Change banner (background image) and logo

 Main banner is here: *dspace-angular-dspace-7.3/src/themes/dspace/assets/images*.
 Replace for own

 Main logo is here: *dspace-angular-dspace-7.3/src/assets/images* .
 Replace for own.

+## Change user agreement

+You can find it: *dspace-angular-dspace-7.3/src/app/info/end-user-agreement/end-user-agreement*

+And privacy: *dspace-angular-dspace-7.3/src/app/info/privacy/privacy-content*

 ## Change main text on banner